haustin71/Engineering-Servo-Project/README.md

 ## Finished Project

 ## Servo Code
-This is not the offical servo code but it is a start.[Servo Code](https://create.arduino.cc/editor/rgabram93/1ecdbab5-daf2-4df3-809b-e3f6be188656)
+This is not the offical servo code but it is a start.
+[Servo Code](https://create.arduino.cc/editor/rgabram93/1ecdbab5-daf2-4df3-809b-e3f6be188656)
 ## Opening Mechanism CAD File

 ## Box CAD File